We sent you this notice to confirm that you registered for an IRS online services account or because it contains the activation code you requested.

 - If you requested an activation code by mail, to complete your registration you must:

-- Use your username and password each time you access one of our online services.
+- Use your username and password each time you log in.

-- Make sure you recognize your site image and site phrase each time you sign in.
+- Make sure you recognize your site image and site phrase each time you log in.

 - Keep your registration profile data current.
 We'll send you a confirmation email each time you update your profile.